awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-considerations.md

 ## Traffic bandwidth and prioritization<a name="traffic-mirroring-bandwidth-routing"></a>
 + Mirrored traffic counts toward instance bandwidth\.
 For example, if you mirror a network interface that has 1 Gbps of inbound traffic and 1 Gbps of outbound traffic, the instance must handle 4 Gbps of traffic \(1 Gbps inbound, 1 Gbps mirrored inbound, 1 Gbps outbound, and 1 Gbps mirrored outbound\)\.
 + Production traffic has a higher priority than mirrored traffic when there is traffic congestion\.
 As a result, mirrored traffic is dropped when there is congestion\.
 + By default, each Gateway Load Balancer endpoint can support a bandwidth of up to 10 Gbps per Availability Zone and automatically scales up to 100 Gbps\.
-For more information, see [AWS PrivateLink quotas](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-limits-endpoints.html) in the *AWS PrivateLink Guide*\.
+For more information, [AWS PrivateLink quotas](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-limits-endpoints.html) in the *AWS PrivateLink Guide*\.

 ## Network Load Balancer<a name="traffic-mirroring-considerations-nlb"></a>